 Awarded yearly to the winner of the 15-Meter National Championship.
 First awarded in 1976.

 In 1977 Richard and Angelike Schreder presented the trophy to the SSA to support the 15-Meter Class.
 This class allows for the incorporation of all present and future performance and technological improvements without arbitrary restrictions.
 The Schreder's also provided a $5,000 endowment to provide income for engraving, maintaining, and transporting the trophy.

 The trophy features a polished-metal model of the HP-18 sailplane (designed by Richard Schreder) carved from solid aluminum.
 It is mounted on a base of American black walnut and inscribed with the names of the yearly winners.

-Awarded each year to the winner of the National Sports Class Championship.
+Awarded yearly to the winner of the Sports Class National Championship.
+First awarded in 1999.

 The trophy is a clear crackle glass loving cup, 18 inches tall, set to a pewter loving cup with a square base that is set in a wooden base.

 Awarded yearly to the winner of the Standard Class National Championship.
 First awarded in 1970.

 The trophy is a free-form bird sculpture on an oval base created by Mark Hopkins.